 What do Adinkra symbols mean?

-These symbols do represent famous proverbs and maxims.
-They also record historical events, express specific behaviours or attitudes related to unique concepts, and depict figures that are related to abstract shapes.
+These symbols represent famous proverbs and maxims.
+Additionally, they record historical events, express specific behaviours or attitudes related to unique concepts, and depict figures that are related to abstract shapes.

 Where do Adinkra symbols come from?